SABLE OFFSHORE SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuits Against Sable Offshore Corp. - SOC

 Sable Offshore and certain of its executives are charged with failing to disclose material information during the Class Period, violating federal securities laws.

-On June 4, 2025, the Company disclosed that“a Santa Barbara County Superior Court Judge granted ex parte requests from plaintiffs in Center for Biological Diversity, et al. v.
-California Department of Forestry and Fire Protection, et al. (25CV02244) and Environmental Defense Center, et al. v.
-California Department of Forestry and Fire Protection, et al. (25CV02247) for temporary restraining orders prohibiting Sable Offshore Corp. from restarting transportation of oil through the Las Flores Pipeline System pending the hearing on an order to show cause regarding a preliminary injunction scheduled for July 18, 2025.
-Sable is exploring all possible avenues available to address these preliminary rulings.”
+On June 4, 2025, the Company disclosed that "a Santa Barbara County Superior Court Judge granted ex parte requests from plaintiffs in Center for Biological Diversity, et al. v.

 On this news, the price of Sable's shares fell by $0.94 per share, or 3.91%, to close at $23.10 on June 4, 2025.